goodnessops/aws-cloud-portfolio/Monitoring & Alerting with CloudWatch and SNS/README.md

-# CloudWatch Monitoring & Alerting on AWS
+# CloudWatch Monitoring & Alerting

 ## Overview
 This project demonstrates how to set up basic monitoring and alerting for an EC2 instance using Amazon CloudWatch and SNS.